rosyberti/website/advanced-python/pandas-dataframes-groupby-practice-problems.md

 ---
 layout: page
-title: 'Practice Problems: How To Use Pandas DataFrames' GroupBy Method'
+title: "Practice Problems: How To Use Pandas DataFrames' GroupBy Method"
 ---

 It's now time for some practice problems!
 See below for details on how to proceed.